tldr-pages/tldr/pages/common/vf.md

-# virtualfish
+# vf

-> Fish shell tool for managing Python virtual environments.
+> VirtualFish is a fish shell tool for managing Python virtual environments.
 > More information: <https://virtualfish.readthedocs.io/en/latest/>.

 - Create a virtual environment: